jgpuckering/PrimesExperiments/AAA_README.txt

 Note that the pure perl script experiences an exponential growth in interpreter loops as the sieve size increases, whereas the python script and its perl with inline C analog do not.
 For those two scripts the exponential increase happens inside machine loops.
-This accounts for the poor performance of the pure perl scripts relative to the python scripts.
+Given how much faster machine looping it, this accounts for the superior performance any script that can push most of the byte changing down into machine looping.

 Returning the list of primes
 ----------------------------